 The goal: reducing waste and changing behavior

 Unlike other recycling efforts, soft plastics — such as mailers, wrappers, and packaging — are often overlooked.
-They’re light, shapeless, and notoriously hard to recycle.
+They’re lightweight, shapeless, and notoriously hard to recycle.
 Most commercial buildings lack the infrastructure to separate or reallocate these materials.

 “It’s great to finally see a solution targeting the soft plastic waste we all know ends up in the trash.
 It's sparked some good conversations among tenants already.”